byllyfish/finsy/docs/gnmi_api.md

 }
 ```

-You can retrieve element names from the gNMIPath object using [] and an integer subscript.
+You can retrieve element names from the GNMIPath object using [] and an integer subscript.

 ```pycon
 >>> p[0]